idefix-code/idefix/doc/source/quickstart.rst

 One first need to download *Idefix* from the public git.
 Say you want to install *Idefix* in the directory ``~/src/idefix``, you need to run::

-    cd ~/src/idefix
+    cd ~/src
     git clone https://gricad-gitlab.univ-grenoble-alpes.fr/discs/idefix.git
+    cd idefix
     git submodule init
     git submodule update

+Note that the ``idefix`` directory is automatically created by ``git clone``.
 Because Kokkos is embedded as a submodule of *Idefix*, the last two lines will download Kokkos for you and put it at the right place.

 The configuration and compilation of *Idefix* relies on the environement variable ``$IDEFIX_DIR``, which should point to the